U.S. Jobless Claims Fall Sharply, Raising Hope Of Stable Economy

 Initial claims for state unemployment benefits dropped 42,000 to a seasonally adjusted 346,000, the Labor Department said on Thursday, unwinding the jump in the prior week related to difficulties adjusting the data for seasonal variations.
-That was the largest weekly drop since mid-November.
+That was the largest weekly drop in jobless claims since mid-November.

 The claims reported showed the number of people still receiving benefits under regular state programs after an initial week of aid fell 12,000 to 3.08 million in the week ended March 30.